 The Minister for Workplace Relations and Safety has delegated to the Employment Relations Education Ministerial Advisory Committee authority to approve (or otherwise) submitted course applications.
 In most cases, the Chair of the Advisory Committee acts on behalf of the Committee, but dependent on the recommendations of a panel of experts who examine each application in detail against the criteria.
 The Committee also considers all applications to the ERE contestable fund and recommends to the Minister their approval or otherwise.

-Providers must submit their quarterly reports to MBIE on all courses delivered during a quarter within two weeks after the end of that year.
+Providers must submit a report to MBIE for each course delivered that year.
+Reports must be submitted within two weeks after the end of that year.

 Providers should use the ERE reporting form [DOC, 351 KB] to ensure consistency of information collected for MBIE’s database.
 This is used to monitor the ERE programme and report to the Minister for Workplace Relations and Safety.